-4G was characterised by smart phones being connected to base stations, base stations having a big cabinet of electronics sat next to them doing all of the processing that goes with that.
+4G was characterized by smart phones being connected to base stations, base stations having a big cabinet of electronics sat next to them doing all of the processing that goes with that.
 5G will change all of that.

 5G will be very disruptive so 5G won't be just smart phones it will be connected cars, and it'll be robots, and drones, and all sorts of different user equipment devices connected to base stations of all sorts of different shapes and sizes as well.
 So we'll have small cells and we'll have macro cells and we'll have Cloud-RAN and Edge-RAN and all sorts of different configurations.